-To grow crops successfully requires, at its most basic, sunlight, soil and water.
-Unless you have the funds to deforest a piece of wooded property, its lack of sunlight makes it unsuited to farming, unless you plan on starting a ginseng farm.
+To grow crops successfully requires, at its most basic, sunlight, soil, and water.
+Unless you have the funds to deforest a piece of wooded property, its lack of sunlight makes it unsuited for farming, unless you plan on starting a ginseng farm.

 If your dream is to farm organically, invest in professional soil testing to look for heavy metals and other items that may prevent you from engaging in organic production.

-Plants don’t grow without water, so naturally your next step is to investigate the property’s water sources and rights.
-Pumping water for irrigation may be one of your highest expenses, according Mesquite, NV real estate agent Chris Miller, so being aware of the property’s water sources, the acre-feet per year requirements of your crops and other water issues is imperative to making an educated offer on the property
+Plants don’t grow without water, so naturally, your next step is to investigate the property’s water sources and rights.
+Pumping water for irrigation may be one of your highest expenses, according to Mesquite, NV real estate agent Chris Miller, so being aware of the property’s water sources, the acre-feet-per-year requirements of your crops and other water issues is imperative to making an educated offer on the property